-Traditionally, once a visitor leaves, they are gone for good.
-Remarketing provides a way to bring these sales leads back.
+But what if you there was a way to bring these sales leads back?
+Enter: remarketing.
 Here is what you should know about remarketing for your B2B marketing campaign, along with useful strategies for implementing this technique.

 What Is Remarketing?

-Before getting into the strategies, you should understand the basics of remarketing and retargeting.
+Before getting into the best ways to use it, you should understand the basics of remarketing and retargeting.

 If you spend any time online, you have experienced retargeting.
-After browsing products on an eCommerce site, you may see the same products advertised on other sites that you visit.
+Most display advertising strategies incorporate retargeting.
+For instance, after browsing products on an eCommerce site, you may see the same products advertised on other sites that you visit.
 That is retargeting.

 As remarketing and retargeting share the same goals, it is often easy to lump the two terms together.